Setup Guides/Gemini CLI

 Add MCP Configuration

-Add the following to your Gemini CLI MCP configuration file.
+Add this to your Gemini CLI MCP config file.
 Replace YOUR_API_KEY_HERE with your key.

 MCP Configuration (JSON)